samiengmanng/samiengmanng.github.io/index.md

 ## About

-* I am currently working as a postdoctoral research fellow at the University of Melbourne, where my research is supported by the ARC Discovery Project DP210101688 (Chief investigators: Mei Dong, Timothy Kam and Stella Huangfu).
-This project focuses on the relationship between banking system competition and its impact on the broader macro-economy.
+* I am a Macau Fellow at the University of Macau.
-* My primary interest is in Monetary Economics and Banking.
+* My primary research interest is Monetary Economics and Banking.
-* My PhD thesis focuses on how competition in the banking system affects monetary policy transmission.

 ---